 Fighting COVID-19 with smart approaches

-Technology-based solutions like these are an integral part of the functioning of smart cities.
+Technology-based solutions like these are Singapore’s smart city response to COVID.
+These solutions are an integral part of the functioning of smart cities.
 Smart cities refer to urban areas that employ the use of information and communications technology to optimize resource management for city administration.
 This particularly involves interconnected systems like the Internet of Things (IoT) devices, which essentially transfer, collect, and exchange data.
 Data then becomes a crucial center for the evolution of a smart city as data-based analytics form the foundation of technological solutions.

 Singapore started its journey towards becoming a smart city back in 2014, intending to digitize everything – finance, retail, legislation, etc. – for creating a society that is driven by technology towards sustainability.
 Since then, it has never looked back, a fact that has only become clearer with its innovative and efficient approach towards fighting one of the biggest public health crises of our time.